 How to Prepare for a Ziplining Adventure Around the World

 As fans of the TV show The Office can attest, sometimes expat life and ziplining don’t mix.
 The hapless Toby Flenderson, played by Paul Lieberstein, breaks his neck while ziplining on day three of his new expat life in Costa Rica.
-For television fans, this plot twist is good news but for expats dreaming of adventure and adrenaline, it definitely brings up the jitters.
+For television fans, this plot twist is good news, but for expats dreaming of adventure and adrenaline, it brings up the jitters.
 Is a ziplining adventure safe?
 What happens if something goes wrong?

 Thankfully, Toby’s misfortune is only for dramatic effect.
 For most world travelers, ziplining is a safe, fun, unforgettable way to see the world.
 But in case you’re seeking additional reassurance, here’s what you should know about ziplining around the world.